PascalPoeck/CR-10-conversion-to-SwitchWire/README.md

 <br />
 After working on the skirt I finished the Core XZ part and it's seems to work as expected.
 All the printed parts are the same as the one on Voron's Github.
 Note that the Key Back doesn't fit because the cable is too short so I will change it later with the alternative proposed on Voron Mods.
-Also I had to shorten the X 2020 to keep the belt aligned propely.
+Also I had to shorten the X 2020 to keep the belt aligned properly.
 I'm curently printing an sourcing the parts for the Stealthburner but I'm not sure I will keep this one, will see later as well.
 Next step is to work on the Y axes and electronics.